State Gallery Of StuttgartCurrently Closed

 Fancy a good night's sleep after a tiring day?
 Check out where to stay in Stuttgart and book an accommodation of your choice.

-The permanent exposition is truly wonderful.
-Covering many of the greatest modern artists, you get a chance to see quite a few largely known paintings.
+The permanent exposition is truly beautiful.
+Covering many of the greatest modern artists, you get a chance to see quite a few amazing paintings.
 The information that accompanies the rooms is quite useful for the beginners that do not know a lot about art.
-The guided tours are great, but the audio guides are too expensive, as well as the tickets for the temporary expositions.
-But still a great place to enjoy wonderful paintings.
+The audio guides are too expensive, same with the tickets for the temporary expositions.
+Free for students on Sunday!